XuSongyue/Master_Thesis/README.md

 # Master_Thesis

-## 📂 Project Overview: LST Analysis & Forecasting
+## 📂 Thesis Codes Overview: LST Analysis & Forecasting

 This repository contains Python scripts for analyzing and forecasting **Land Surface Temperature (LST)** in **Shanghai** using geospatial data and deep learning techniques.
 The project is part of a master's thesis focused on understanding the spatial dynamics of the Urban Heat Island (UHI) effect and its relation to industrialization.